Scroll to content

 Throughout the academic year new information, key dates and resources to support your child's learning journey are added to our class page so please visit us regularly, and follow our Twitter feed to see what we are up to.

 • In our English lessons we will continue to embed a love of reading and literature throughout the curriculum and to build on our phonics knowledge through daily phonics lessons and activities.
-Comprehension skills including developing and widening vocabulary, retrieval, sequencing and inference are taught through class guided reading lessons twice weekly alongside focussed grammar and handwriting lessons and each child will also be heard read each week in a smaller focused reading group.
+Comprehension skills including developing and widening vocabulary, retrieval, sequencing and inference are taught through class guided reading lessons twice weekly alongside focussed grammar and handwriting lessons and each child will also be heard read in a smaller focused reading group.

 • Reading: